rudy0628/portfolio-v4/README.md

 - [ ] Add the UI icon with my blog site.
 - [ ] Adding more 3d model e.g. planet,spaceshio or some other space things...
 - [ ] Disable moving the camera x and y position by using mobile device.
+- [ ] Disable the text input in language select.